BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 ### Allow store

-Determine if a specific user has access to the POST route for creation an entity.
+Determine if a specific user has access to the POST's route in order to create an entity.

-The `store` method, correspond to the route:
+The `store` method, corresponds to the following route:

 ```http request
 POST: /api/restify/posts